 Is Taking Paracetamol And Ibuprofen Together More Effective In Reducing Pain Than Taking Drugs Alone?

 Ibuprofen belongs to a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs reduce pain, help with fever and decrease inflammation.
-The inflammatory action of ibuprofen is the main difference when comparing to paracetamol, which is mainly used to manage the pain and fever.
-The distinct mechanism of actions contributes to better-combined analgesic effectiveness.
+The inflammatory action of ibuprofen is the main difference when compared to paracetamol, which is mainly used to manage pain and fever.
+The distinct mechanism of action contributes to better-combined analgesic effectiveness.

 A combination product, Nuromol, contains both paracetamol and ibuprofen.
 Nuromol can be purchased from the pharmacy.

 Paracetamol and naproxen can be taken together.
 There is no interaction between drugs.
 More details can be found in a separate post: Taking naproxen and paracetamol together.